How to Get the Smell of Weed Out of Your Car

 Never use an ozone generator in a car while people or animals are inside it.
 (Vaniacornejo, CC BY-SA 3.0, via Wikimedia Commons, cropped for size)

 If you're thinking about using an ozone generator to remove the weed smell, be sure to keep these things in mind: Ozone at the ground level is considered hazardous to your health and is classified as an air pollutant by the EPA.
 If you decide to use one to remove odors from your vehicle, be sure you are not inside the car while it's running.
-Also, be sure to allow your vehicle to fully ventilate before driving.
+Also, be sure to allow your vehicle to ventilate thoroughly before driving.

 7. Deep Clean Your Car